 What to see & do in Nashville

-If you want to see and feel what Nashville is all about, a visit to Ryman Auditorium tops the list of best things to do in Nashville.
+If you want to see and feel what Nashville is all about, a visit to Ryman Auditorium tops the list of fun things to do in Nashville.
 The original site of the world-renowned Grand Ole Opry, this world-class music venue is a National Historic Landmark.

 Loved by music fans and revered by musicians, this living museum began life in 1885 as the Union Gospel Tabernacle – and the stunning architecture has remained true to the original, right down to the polished wooden pews, beautiful stained glass windows, and incomparable acoustics.